• Skip to primary navigation

 pinterest pin

-Take fried potato slices to the next level with these spicy deep-fried potatoes!
+Take potato slices to the next level with these spicy fried potato slices!
 Thinly sliced potatoes are soaked in buttermilk, dredged in flour, then fried.
 Twice seasoned with Nashville Hot Chicken seasoning.
 What in tarnation!

 I could literally eat these every day.
 The flavor will have your taste buds in heaven!
 The Nashville Hot Chicken seasoning is the secret to the amazing and tantalizing flavor.